richelbilderbeek/boost_graph_cookbook_1/misc/de_gruyter.md

 Which program do you use to prepare your manuscript?*
 Word: _  LaTeX: X  Other: _

+I use LaTeX.

 Which operating system do you use (please specify the version)?
 Windows: _ Mac: _ Other: X, Linux

+I use Linux, with Ubuntu 22.04 LTS Jammy Jellyfish.

 Would you like to submit your manuscript camera ready?
 If you choose this option,